harrisonisrael/data_viz_390/VisualizationBlog3.md

 CW: Gun violence, death, suicide

-1) What forms of gun control are effective at reducing gun violence in the United States?
+What forms of gun control are effective at reducing gun violence in the United States?
+How does gun violence and gun control differ across the United States?

 - Where are the highest rates of gun violence in the US?
 Where are the highest rates of gun ownership?
 Does the idea that "more guns = less crime" occur, or is that argument false and invalid?
   - I would first want to look into if there is a correlation between rates of gun ownership and rates of gun violence